mallory/draft-beyond-carbon/draft-knodel-beyond-carbon.md

 ### Minerals

-Extractive of finite resources which minerals,
+Extractive of finite resources which minerals.

-Use of water,
+Use of water.

-Effects of scarring and degrading earth crust, Destroying habitats,
+Effects of scarring and degrading earth crust.

+Destroying habitats.

-Poisonous at the time of extraction,
+Poisonous at the time of extraction.

 Limited use for other things.

 ## Waste

-In the air -- pollution from fossil fuels, burning e-waste On earth -- sanitation, landfills, polluting soil, limiting use of space, ecosystem disruption In the sea -- undersea cables, mineral extraction byproducts, e-waste shipping, pollution In space -- debris, crowding the sky scape, congestion, limit of use
+In the air -- pollution from fossil fuels, burning e-waste.

+On earth -- sanitation, landfills, polluting soil, limiting use of space, ecosystem disruption.

+In the sea -- undersea cables, mineral extraction byproducts, e-waste shipping, pollution.

+In space -- debris, crowding the sky scape, congestion, limit of use.

+# Guiding Principles

+As the practice of digital sustainability is still in development, we suggest the following principles to guide IETF’s approach to the topic.
+These principles are designed to be more enduring concepts that can inform solutions even as the technical specifics of those solutions evolve with the field.

+* Open and fair: Claims about environmental impacts must be publicly verifiable, such as linking to publicly available evidence and allowing third party auditing.
+Publicly verifiable evidence contributes to higher confidence in the measurements and facilitates independent monitoring and assessment as well as ensures fairer participation and competition.
+* Timely: Where possible, move towards real-time information about impacts over an annual cadence or slower cadence.
+More timely data enables more responsiveness and a higher resolution of understanding.
+* Within planetary boundaries: Treat the carrying capacity of the planet, as determined by the best available science, as a constraint to work within.
+There is a safe operating capacity of the planet, that when breached represents a critical risk to people and ecosystems we are part of, causing avoidable harm.
+* Demand and supply can both be levers: Reducing demand for resources is also a valid and important approach in addition to providing supply more efficiently.

 # Conclusions

-Particular takeaways to mitigate effects: reduce extraction, efficiency in architecture to reduce cooling, more equitable resource distribution, data localisation impacts, backwards compatibility and protocol maintenance as antidoes to "Green IP".
+Particular takeaways to mitigate effects: reduce extraction, efficiency in architecture to reduce cooling, more equitable resource distribution, data localisation impacts, backwards compatibility and protocol maintenance as antidotes to "Green IP".

 # Security Considerations